-- 22.1 If abuse or neglect is alleged or found to be carried out by an employee, the Council will always act.
-The Designated Safeguarding Lead will notify and seek advice from the Local Authority Designated Officer (LADO) if children are involved, and will alert and work with other agencies to ensure that the complainant is protected and their wellbeing supported.
-The Designated Safeguarding Lead will notify the Chief Executive and, in the case of a councillor, the Council Leader, and will contact the Police and any other agency as appropriate.
-An allegation about the Designated Safeguarding Lead must be reported to the Chief Executive. - 22.2 The Council's Code of Conduct and Disciplinary Policies are clear that the Council will always act quickly, if necessary moving the person to other appropriate duties or suspending them to enable a thorough investigation.
+- 14.1 If abuse or neglect is alleged or found to be carried out by an employee, Great Yarmouth Borough Council will always act. - 14.2 The Designated Safeguarding Lead will notify and seek advice from the Local Authority Designated Officer (LADO) if children are involved and will alert and work with other agencies to ensure that the complainant is protected and their wellbeing supported. - 14.3 The Designated Safeguarding Lead will notify the Chief Executive and, in the case of a councillor, the Council Leader, and will contact the Police and any other agency as appropriate.
+An allegation about the Designated Safeguarding Lead must be reported to the Chief Executive.

+- 14.4 The Council's Code of Conduct and Disciplinary Policies are clear that the Council will always act quickly, if necessary, moving the person to other appropriate duties or suspending them to enable a thorough investigation.
 The employee will be made aware of their rights under employment legislation and Council policy and any potential internal disciplinary procedures, and also provided with appropriate support internally and externally.
-A disciplinary investigation, and potentially a hearing, may follow and may result in informal or formal measures which may include dismissal and possibly referral to the Disclosure and Barring Service. - 22.3 The Council will investigate unless there is compelling reason why this is inappropriate e.g. there is a serious conflict of interest, or concerns have been raised about noneffective past enquiries, or there are serious, multiple concerns, or a matter requires investigation by the police.
-In such cases, the Council will seek an external person or agency to investigate (in line with NSAB guidelines, provided that they have had appropriate training). - 22.4 If an employee is dismissed or redeployed to a non-regulated activity following a safeguarding incident, or a person leaves their role (resignation, retirement) to avoid a disciplinary hearing when it is likely they would have been dismissed, the Council will always refer the case to the Disclosure and Barring Service.
+A disciplinary investigation, and potentially a hearing, may follow and may result in informal or formal measures which may include dismissal and possibly referral to the Disclosure and Barring Service. - 14.5 The Council will investigate unless there is compelling reason why this is not appropriate e.g., there is a serious conflict of interest, or concerns have been raised about ineffective past enquiries, or there are serious, multiple concerns, or a matter requires investigation by the Police.
+In such cases, the Council will seek an external person or agency to investigate (in line with NSAB guidelines, provided that they have had appropriate training). - 14.6 If an employee is dismissed or redeployed to a non-regulated activity following a safeguarding incident, or a person leaves their role (resignation, retirement) to avoid a disciplinary hearing when it is likely they would have been dismissed, the Council will always refer the case to the Disclosure and Barring Service.

-23. Complaints and Whistle Blowing
+15. Complaints and Whistle Blowing

-23.1 All staff, councillors, volunteers, contractors and consultants should use the Council's Corporate Feedback and Whistle Blowing Policies if they are concerned about how a safeguarding issue has been dealt with.
+15.1 All staff, councillors, volunteers, contractors and consultants should use the Council's Corporate Feedback and Whistle Blowing Policies if they are concerned about how a safeguarding issue has been dealt with.

-24. Audit and Quality Assurance
+16. Audit and Quality Assurance

-24.1 As a statutory agency, the Council is subject to a number of internal and external audits and quality assurance mechanisms to ensure compliance and effective practices in each of the areas covered by this policy and associated procedures.
+16.1 As a statutory agency, Great Yarmouth borough Council is subject to a number of internal and external audits and quality assurance mechanisms to ensure compliance and effective practices in each of the areas covered by this policy and associated procedures.
 All audit recommendations will be integrated into a safeguarding action plan.
-Regular reports are made to the Council's Management Team and Leader of the Council.
+Regular reports are made to the Council's Management Team, Executive Leadership Team and Leader of the Council.

-25. Monitoring and Review
+17. Monitoring and Review

-25.1 This Policy and its Procedures are fully reviewed every three years and signed off by the Policy and Resources Committee.
-If any changes are needed in the interim e.g. resulting from changes to the law, national or local guidance, then the Policy and/or its procedures will be amended by the Designated Safeguarding Lead, agreed by Management Team and signed off by the Chief Executive, with the decision recorded and published via a Decision Notice.
-All staff, councillors, volunteers, key contractors or consultants will be notified of any changes.
+- 17.1 This Policy and its reporting procedures will be reviewed every three years and signed off by the Cabinet.
+If any changes are needed in the interim e.g., resulting from changes to the law, national or local guidance, then the Policy and/or its procedures will be amended by the Designated Safeguarding Lead, and agreed by Executive Leadership Team in association with with relevant portfolio holder.
+The Policy will then be signed off by the Chief Executive, with the decision recorded and published via a Decision Notice. - 17.2 All staff, councillors, volunteers, key contractors or consultants will be notified of any changes.